 Appam

-Appam, also known as rice hoppers, are soft, bowl-shaped pancakes prepared with fermented rice batter and coconut.
+Appam (aka rice hoppers) are soft, bowl-shaped pancakes prepared with fermented rice batter and coconut.
 They’re quite popular in South India, especially in the state of Kerala.
-They’re crispy and lacy around the edges and soft and thick in the middle.
-Pair with coconut milk or vegetable stew for a delicious breakfast.
-Learn the difference between crispy and crunchy.
+The pancakes are gluten-free and vegan and contain active dry or instant yeast to help the dough rise and achieve its signature fluffy consistency.
+Once cooked, they’re crispy and lacy around the edges and soft and thick in the middle.

 Thepla